Scopes in Koin Annotations

 Dependency resolution from a scope

-From a scoped definition, you can resolve any definition from your inner Scope and from the parents scopes.
+From a scoped definition, you can resolve any definition from your inner Scope and from the parent scopes.

 For example, the following case will work: